reconstrukt/multiselect/readme.md

     autoSize : true

-Indicates the control should inherit the width and height of the native `<select>` element.
+Indicates whether to inherit the width and height of the native `<select>` element.
 Set to `false` to provide your own width/height via custom CSS.
 Default: `true`.

 ## cssClass